CowDogMoo/warpgate/pkg/docker/README.md

 DockerManifestCreate(string, []string) error
 ```

-DockerManifestCreate creates a Docker manifest that references multiple
-platform-specific versions of an image.
-It builds the manifest using the
+DockerManifestCreate creates a Docker manifest that references multiple platform-specific versions of an image.
-'docker manifest create' command.

 **Parameters:**